Jagnate/DNS_Server_Simulator/README.md

 🎉Contributor: Jin, Zhendong

 ## To do:
-  Trace.
+1.Trace
-  PTR.
+2.PTR
-  Cache.
+3.Cache
-  Multi-Query.
+4.Multi-Query
-  Compress Pointer
+5.Compress Pointer
 ## To run this file, you need:

 ## Project describtion: